 During the episode we also talked about a CG animation test that was made back in 1983 for the film Where the Wild Things Are.
 For many years, the Disney company owned the rights to the classic tale but never did anything with it passed the animation test.
 Back then animation for this film was very experimental and still in its early stages.
 The concept for this film involved CG sets but hand-drawn characters.
 The film (which was to be directed by John Lasseter) was never made because the film would have been too expensive to produce.
 You can watch the animation test below.

-If you would like to become a Fairy Godparent of our podcast you can do so for as little as $1 per month!
-Plus, if you sign up for a contribution of at least $5 per month you will get the exclusive Podketeers Fairy Godparent button as a thank you for your support.
+Being a part of the FGP Squad gives you access to additional content, giveaways and more!
+Plus, if you sign up for at least a $10 contribution you also get the exclusive Podketeers Fairy Godparent button as a thank you for your support!

 We had to repost these pics from @jeffyjnfl!
 Well done, soldiers.
 Well done. - Shout out to these "Green Army Men", just put a smile on my face for this simple act of kindness... #Kindness #Compassion #4Keys #CM #CastMembers #DisneyWorld #Disney #WDW #GreenArmyMen #HollywoodStudios #ToyStoryLand @waltdisneyworld ❤️❤️💖💖